tnebes/invoice-generator/invoiceGenerator/notes.md

 * Add ability to edit the address from the customer panel
     * Todo in the distant future.

-* Invoice discount must be accounted for
-* Invoice should include the customer and the shipping address if applicable
+* Each issued invoice should deduct the quantity of the given article
-*
+* Something goes wrong when discount is 100%
+* Invoices can contain negative quantities

-# Know bugs #
+# Known bugs #

-* Processing window exhibits badness